linhe0x0/drone-wechat-work/README.md

-# wechat-work-alert
+# drone-wechat-work

-A alert robot for wechat work.
+A drone plugin to push messages to WeChat Work with robot api.